theonlyanton/theonlyanton/README.md

 ### 👋 Welcome 👋

-Please contact ak1847@scartletmail.rutgers.edu to request access to view private respositories.
+Please contact ak1847@scartletmail.rutgers.edu to receive access to private respositories.

 <!--
 **theonlyanton/theonlyanton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.